 “I don’t think it’s an accident they proliferate in low socio-economic and African American communities,” says Vanessa Hall-Harper, who grew up in North Tulsa and in 2016 won a seat on the City Council to represent the district that encompasses the area.
 She campaigned on a platform of public health and food security.
 “That proliferation makes it more difficult for the full-service, healthy stores to set up shop, and operate successfully.”

-As our maps of Tulsa show, dollar stores have largely side-stepped the city’s whitest neighborhoods and have instead concentrated in census tracts with more African American residents.
-Indeed, the presence of dollar stores appears to correlate much more strongly with race than with income.
+As our maps of Tulsa show, dollar stores have largely side-stepped the city’s more affluent, white neighborhoods, instead concentrating in Census tracts with both a greater percentage of households living in poverty and more African American residents.
+Indeed, the presence of dollar stores appears to correlate with both income and race.

 One reason for this link might be that dollar stores see an easier revenue stream in places that lack competing grocery stores.
 In the case of Family Dollar, for example, “’Food deserts’ are its sweet spot,” notes Ann Natunewicz, an analyst at Colliers International.
 The absence of grocery stores is, in turn, a direct result of a history of racial discrimination by banks that have been less likely to lend to African American entrepreneurs and by supermarket chains that have tended to bypass black neighborhoods.